 This is the main town beach for North Berwick, nearest to the railway station.
 A wide arc of sand lines North Berwick’s bays and this beach is popular with families, dog walkers and swimmers alike.
 All amenities are at hand and you can visit the lifeboat house and Sea Bird Centre easily from here, as it sits between the two bays.
 This beach is clean, expansive and attractive, set conveniently in front of the town itself.

-Islands and the mainland – the beach to Iain.
+Islands and the mainland – what the beach means to Iain.

 The fine arc of West Bay in North Berwick.